 Here’s a great article profiling an Hungarian Food Tour.

 Nature & Free Walking Tours in Budapest

 City Park and Margaret Island are both excellent green getaways from the bustling city where you can picnic, play frisbee, and rent a bike.
 But if you’re after great views, I recommend taking a hike up Gellért Hill on the Buda side for the ultimate panorama of Pest.
 Also, consider taking one of the many free walking tours like NEXT City Tour’s Free Tour of Budapest if you’d like to learn more about the history and culture of Hungary.
 It’s a perfect overview guided by a local who knows the ins and outs of the city.

-Here’s your quick Hungarian guide:
+Here’s your quick Hungarian for dummies guide: